What Are Ovarian Cysts?

 A cyst can be found during a pelvic exam with your doctor and if further information is needed an ultrasound will be performed to identify the cyst’s location and what exactly the cyst is filled with.
 In some cases, surgery is done to remove the cyst or even the entire ovary.
 While ovarian cysts cannot be prevented sometimes a hormonal birth control pill can reduce the likelihood of more developing.

 Menstrual health and overall health are very connected.
-Keep track of any painful periods, pain during sex, and any other irregularities and discomfort to discuss with your doctor for a correct diagnosis and proper treatment plan.
+Keep track of any painful periods, pain during sex, and any other irregularities and discomfort to discuss with your doctor for a correct diagnosis and proper treatment plan to find ovarian cyst relief.